 All within any changing situation, economic or otherwise, to formulate messages that will resonate most strongly with audiences.
-As a result, predict the success of marketing messages.
+As a result, it predicts the success of marketing messages.
 With this predicting marketing success metrics model, you will learn to recognize the elements.
-And, if form follows function you will be able to understand how to influence and change the model.
-(Read how precepts control behavior)
+And, if form follows function, you will be able to understand how to influence and change the model.
+(Read how precepts control behavior.)

 Human behavior can be modeled, as you will see, and this predicting marketing success model in particular models the behavioral elements of persuasion.
 Let’s start by asking ourselves, what do we notice?